mekise/speed-the-arxiv/README.md

 3. Run "python speedthearxiv.py" in the terminal

 Dependencies:
-You will need flask, datetime, feedparser, requests.
-Run a quick "pip install flask datetime feedparser requests" to have everything you need.
+You will need flask, datetime, feedparser, requests, yaml.
+Run a quick "pip install flask datetime feedparser requests yaml" to have everything you need.

 This is what it looks like when you run it: